owlsdepartment/vite-plugin-babel/README.md

     }
 })
 ```

+or just use `.babelrc.json` that will be also used during build process.

 __NOTE:__ Any babel plugins and presets need to be installed seperately and are not included with this package.